CBIC Norms for Courier Import and Export of COVID-19 Vaccines

 The following examination norms are provided for the export of courier consignments:

 - 100% screening of export consignments will be done through X-ray or other NII techniques.

-- Physical examination of export documents, gifts, samples and export goods limited up to a maximum of 10% of the total courier consignments or specific intelligence.
+- Physical examination of export documents, gifts, samples, and goods is limited to 10% of the total courier consignments or specific intelligence.
 The consignments so selected will be examined 100%

-- Selection of consignments physical examination would be based on the various parameters such as the nature of goods, value, weight, the status of the exporter, etc
+- Selection of consignments’ physical examination would be based on various parameters such as the nature of goods, value, weight, the status of the exporter, etc

-- Commissioner of Customs in the respective port will exercise the discretion of random examination of goods, on a specific parameter such as country of export, nature of goods as presently provided in the EDI system
+- The Commissioner of Customs in the respective port will exercise the discretion of random examination of goods on a specific parameter such as country of export, and nature of goods as presently provided in the EDI system

 - Any consignment can be examined by the Customs (even Upto 100% examination) if there is any specific intelligence or there is doubt during X-ray in respect of the said consignment